What You'll Find On This Page

 Cocktail Bar Prvi Zal Lumbarda

-Map of Where to Eat & Drink on Korcula Island
+Where To Eat & Drink On Korcula Island Map

 Sip the famous white wines of the island with locals and visitors alike to the sounds of live music.
 Wineries offer samples of the best wines they have available alongside fresh, hot bread.
 Enjoy conversation with your travel companions or locals at this event.
-A festival not to miss if you visit the island during July!
+A festival not to miss if you visit Korcula in July!

 Korkyra Baroque Festival